rosopensimrt/docker-opensimrt/Readme.md

-# CI "inspired" opensimrt docker
+# docker opensimrt

+This repository contains scripts for building and launching OpenSimRT with a ROS interface.
+It was based on the [CI yaml from OpenSimRT. ](https://github.com/mitkof6/OpenSimRT).
+It was meant to be used on Linux, however it may be possible to use other Docker for Windows or Mac, however those cases have not been thoroughly tested.

-This package is mostly just their [CI yaml in docker format. ](https://github.com/mitkof6/OpenSimRT) You need to have [docker installed](https://docs.docker.com/get-docker/).
+To use it you need to have [docker installed](https://docs.docker.com/get-docker/).

 Build with :